minhchaudo/mut-enzyme-pred/README.md

 ### 3. Usage:

-MEEP can be used for either prediction or training.
+MEEP can be used for either prediction or training with your own dataset.
 For prediction using our trained model, provide at least the path to your data and the path to write the output predictions.

 ```